Rubin-unige/ros_tutorial/README.md

 ### Folder and File Overview
 - **`/msg`**: Contains custom message definitions.
-  - `turtle_distance.msg`: Custom message for distance monitoring and boundary status.
+  - `turtle_distance.msg`: Custom message file for distance monitoring and boundary status.

 - **`/scripts`**: Contains Python scripts used for the nodes in this project.
   - `user_interface.py`: Python version of user interface node.